montsieur/T1A2-web-portfolio/README.md

 ### Animation
 Added a typewriter effect to my full name to give it more immersion and motion to the website.

+## Contact Page
+This page consist of a header, information for users to complete a form with email address alternative.